This article was updated on September 3, 2021

 7. “Do you mind if we turn the video off?”

-I live in a small town in Catalunya and every time my kids get on a video call with my parents in the US I’m grateful for technology.
-But not every call needs to be entirely on video and in many cases, it doesn’t need to be used at all (this is especially true if you are talking to someone early in the morning as they may not to be ready to put on a video face).
+I live in a small town in Catalunya.
+I’m reminded of how grateful I am for technology every time my kids get on a video call with my parents in the U.S. But not every call needs to be entirely on video and in many cases, it doesn’t need to be used at all (this is especially true if you are talking to someone early in the morning as they may not to be ready to put on a video face).

 “If you prefer to get up and move around when you talk, please let me know.”

 “Since the presentation is over is everyone okay with turning off the camera so we can relax?”

 “I’m a bit Zoomed out for the day.
 Is it cool if we just talk?”

 If you’re anything like me, you love it when people say these words.
 So if video isn’t completely necessary, ask the people you are speaking with what they prefer.
 You may find that by giving them an out, they open up a bit more and let you in.

 There’s a lot of truth to the phrase, “Actions speak louder than words.”
 But our words still hold tremendous power and this is particularly true since the world moved to video calls and we can only see people from their shoulders up.

 So keep track of the phrases people say that make you smile and sprinkle them around your conversations when you spot an opportunity.